 -

 Under Swiss law, a trademark is a protected sign that distinguishes a company’s products or services from those of other companies.
-All graphical representations of a sign can in principle be a trademark within the meaning of the law, for example words, combinations of letters, numbers, graphic images, three-dimensional forms, slogans, combinations of these elements, or even sound trademarks, which are made up of a sequence of notes.
-A strong trademark can help fintech companies to differentiate their products and services from their competitors.
-Given that fintech companies are often stewards of important financial assets and documentation, a reputable trademark is likely to be important to customers.
+Graphical representations of a sign can include words, combinations of letters or numbers, images, three-dimensional forms, slogans, combinations of these elements, or even sound trademarks.
+For fintechs, a strong trademark is critical not only for brand differentiation but also for customer trust, given the sensitive financial assets and personal data they manage.

-Fintech companies can register their trademarks with the Swiss Federal Institute of Intellectual Property.
-For broader international protection, registration of the trademark under the Madrid System is recommended.
-The international application can also be conducted with the Swiss Federal Institute of Intellectual Property.
-To effectively maintain the integrity of their trademarks, fintech companies shall further implement regular monitoring mechanisms to promptly identify and address potential trademark infringements.
+Fintech companies can register their trademarks with the Swiss Federal Institute of Intellectual Property, and for broader international protection, registration under the Madrid System is recommended.
+International applications can also be processed via the IPI, providing a streamlined route to safeguard brands globally.

 -

-Furthermore, handling the internal know-how as a trade secret can be key for fintech startups and new fintech projects to develop (please refer to question 15 for further details).
-In addition, non-disclosure agreements (NDAs) provide a mechanism to ensure confidentiality and proper handling of sensitive information.
+Furthermore, handling the internal know-how as a trade secret can be key for fintech startups and new fintech projects to develop (please refer to question 16 for further details).
+In addition, NDAs provide a mechanism to ensure confidentiality and proper handling of sensitive information.

 Finally, once a collaboration or partnership has been established, it is essential to conduct regular audits to ensure ongoing compliance with the agreed terms (e.g., checking of product developments, marketing materials and public disclosures).